 For an anecdotal perspective on how these factors have played out in recent years, several media outlets have profiled homeowners whose stories have a similar thread:

 Following a storm, a Florida property owner is approached by a roofing contractor who asserts that the property’s roof has substantial enough damage to warrant a total replacement.
 The contractor assures the homeowner that the damage will be fully covered by their insurance; in fact, if the homeowner will just sign an AOB, the contractor and their legal team can even handle the insurance end of the roof replacement for them, no hassle!

 The Florida property owner signs the AOB, and then has to wait for months, or years, while the roofing contractor engages an insurance carrier.
 The carrier may dispute that the roof has damage equaling or exceeding 25 percent of its value.
 The roofing contractor then sues the carrier for the benefits, leading to months of protracted litigation, and often resulting in coverage for a brand new roof as well as tens of thousands of dollars in attorneys fees, incentivized by those 100 to 250 percent multipliers.

 If the carrier wins, it still has to pay its attorneys’ fees.

 Taken together, these rules have yielded a crisis for the Florida homeowners insurance industry.
-Consider: Florida has largely avoided a major hurricane season since 2018.
-Florida homeowners compose 9 percent of annual claims in the U.S. However, Florida accounts for 79 percent of annual homeowners claims lawsuits.
+Consider: Florida largely avoided a major hurricane season from 2018 to autumn 2022.
+Prior to Hurricane Ian, Florida homeowners composed 9 percent of annual claims in the U.S. However, Florida accounted for 79 percent of annual homeowners claims lawsuits.